Citizens Police Academy

 Rape Aggression Defense (RAD)

 The Mooresville Police Department offers RAD training for women in our community at no charge.
 RAD is a self-defense course designed to teach women basic defense options in the event of an attack.
 The program provides great information and an opportunity to practice basic skills in a controlled environment.
-The course accommodates women, 14 years of age or older, and is taught by certified instructors with various background and training specialties from the Mooresville Police Department.
+The course accommodates women, 14 years of age or older, and is taught by certified instructors from the Mooresville Police Department.

 For more information on either of these classes, firstname.lastname@example.org or email@example.com or call 704-664-3311.